MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 ### Design recommendations

 - Avoid any manual operations on virtual machines and implement proper processes to deploy and rollout changes.
 To automate provisioning of Azure resources using Infrastructure-as-Code via Bicep, Azure Resource Manager templates, Terraform or others.
-Use Azure Automation Desired State Configuration (DSC) to configure VMs.
+Use [Azure Automation](https://learn.microsoft.com/en-us/azure/automation/extension-based-hybrid-runbook-worker-install?tabs=windows%2Carm-template)  & [Azure Arc](https://learn.microsoft.com/en-us/azure/azure-arc/servers/overview).
 For Linux VMs, you can use Cloud-init.

 - Make sure that operational processes for deployment of virtual machines, updates, backup and recovery are in place and properly tested.
 To test for resiliency inject fault in application and take a note of failure and mitigate those failures.